Skip to main content

 We'll use mosquitto_pub to publish a message to this topic.
 So, with the Python script running, open a new command line, and enter the following:

-You should see some logs in the Python console report that the target_od was changed.
-Also, a the value of 5.0 is published and retained to the topic pioreactor/test_unit/test_experiment/dosing_automation/target_od
+You should see some logs in the Python console report that the target_normalized_od was changed.
+Also, the value of 5.0 is published and retained to the topic pioreactor/test_unit/test_experiment/dosing_automation/target_normalized_od

 Why is this useful?